benschneider/PyGnuplot/README.rst

 New features:
 .............

 **fit2d(data, func='y(x)=a + b*x', via='a,b', limit=1e-9)**

     Quickly Fit a simple 2-D data set and return the fitting results.
     This uses the new ask function "a()"
     Here we gather the fitting info from gnuplot

+and:

+**fit(self, data, func='y(x)=a + b*x', via='a,b', limit=1e-9, filename='tmp.dat', wait=1)**

+    Allows for sligtly more complex fitting,
+    filename: stores data first into a temporary file default: tmp.dat
+    wait: define a waiting time in sec for gnuplot to finish its fitting default: 1sec

 .. code:: python